Kmaralla/kids-screen-monitor/README.md

 - Check EmailJS dashboard for sending limits
 - Ensure Gmail (or your provider) is properly connected
 - Try sending a test email from EmailJS dashboard first

+**Need help or found a bug?**
+- Check the [GitHub repository](https://github.com/Kmaralla/kids-screen-monitor) for updates
+- Open an issue on GitHub for support

 ## Technical Notes
 - Very lightweight (~5-10MB memory usage)